Blog Post

-When we talk about a domain name in the case of the internet, we are basically referring to a ‘website address’.
+When we talk about a domain name (in relation to the internet), we are referring to a ‘website address’.
 We use domain names to view websites or send an email.

-Suffixes can portray a country giving an indicator of geographical focus to humans and search engines.
-For example .fr for France, or .ca for Canada.
+Suffixes can indicate a country’s geographical focus to humans and search engines.
+For example, .fr for France, or .ca for Canada.

 The domain name itself is the part after the three w’s (www), although not all domains use the w’s these days.
 It’s too much to type!

-In the case of email, the domain is the part that comes after the @ symbol.
+In email, the domain is the part that comes after the @ symbol.

 The server where a website rests is simply a computer, with an allocated IP address.
-Each one that is connected to the internet is identified by a unique IP address (like 182.134.25.25).
+Each one connected to the internet is identified by a unique IP address (such as 182.134.25.25).

 A domain name is therefore the unique identifier that points to a specific IP address.
 That is why no two domain names can be the same.